tedhchen/ESS-ResearchDesign/assignments.md

 - present the theory and the derived research question
 - propose a measure and discuss its strengths and weaknesses
 - approximately 2-3 pages
-- ready for interim discussion on Feb 4
+- ready for interim discussion on Feb 11
 - written version due on Feb 15

 #### Second checkpoint
 - refinement of previous draft (or completely new topic)
 - discuss the target population and sampling considerations
 - approximately 4-5 pages
-- ready for interim discussion on Feb 25
+- ready for interim discussion on Feb 25 and Mar 4
 - written version due on Mar 8

 #### Third checkpoint
 - refinement of previous draft (or completely new topic)
 - discuss all aspects of internal validity in the study (e.g. threats and assumptions required)
 - approximately 6-8 pages
-- ready for discussion Apr 1
+- ready for discussion Mar 25 and Apr 1
 - written version due Apr 5

 #### Presentation (Week 14)
 - 20 minute presentation on Apr 29
-- written draft due Apr 17 (for peer feedback purposes)
+- written draft due Apr 20 (for peer feedback purposes)

 #### Peer Feedback
 - 5 minute peer review presentation on Apr 29